sequenceiq/slider/src/site/markdown/incubator.md

 ## == Proposal ==

-Hoya allows users to deploy distributed applications across a Hadoop cluster, using the YARN resource manager to place components of these application , across the cluster.
+Hoya allows users to deploy distributed applications across a Hadoop cluster, using the YARN resource manager to allocate and distribute parts of an application..
 Hoya can monitor the health of these deployed components, and react to their failure or the loss of the servers on which they run on by creating new instances of them.
 Hoya can expand or shrink the size of the application in response to user commands, and pause and resume an application.
+A `frozen` application has its state saved to disk, but consumes no cluster compute resources until `thawed`

 In this way, Hoya can take a classic "deployed by the ops team on every server" Hadoop application -such as Apache HBase and Apache Accumulo- and make it a